 - The right to live in a habitable environment.

-Tenants in California have the responsibility to:
+Your California resident has the legal responsibility to:

 - Keep fixtures clean.